theekshana56/theekshana56/README.md

 - 🔥 Building projects that matter and solve real-world problems
 - 🧠 Deep diving into **Data Structures & Algorithms**
-- 🌐 Exploring modern web frameworks and architectures
+- 🌐 Exploring **MERN Stack** and modern web frameworks
+- 📱 Developing native **Android applications** with Kotlin & Java
 - 🤝 Open to collaborating on innovative projects
 - 📚 Contributing to open-source communities
-- 🎓 Aiming to become a well-rounded Software Engineer
+- 🎓 Aiming to become a well-rounded Full-Stack & Mobile Developer

 ### ⚡ Quick Facts